 For example, look at your recruiting funnel.
 Where do candidates come from?
 Is it a career website?
 Social media?
 Is it direct traffic to your website?
 How many page views turn into applicants?
 Similarly, content marketing experts say that it takes 5 emails before a conversion.
 Data-driven marketers are slaves to a tool called Google Analytics (GA)

 .
-Recruiters can use GA to map traffic and pageviews.
+Recruiters can use GA to map traffic and pageviews and take advantage of this widely-used marketing tactic to help them out.

 You should also review how many phone screens it takes to get qualified applicants to an onsite interview and how many on-sites convert to a hire.